Transformers Learn Low Sensitivity Functions: Investigations and Implications: Investigations on Language Tasks

-\dfedit{ \emph{MRPC.} Microsoft Research Paraphrase Corpus (MRPC, \citealp{dolan-brockett-2005-automatically}) is a corpus that consists of $5801$ sentence pairs.
-Each pair is labeled if it is a paraphrase or not by human annotators.
-It has $4076$ training examples and $1725$ validation examples.\\

-\emph{QQP.} Quora Question Pairs (QQP, \citealp{qqp-data}) dataset is a corpus that consists of over $400k$ question pairs.
-Each question pair is annotated with a binary value indicating whether the two questions are paraphrases of each other.
-It has $364k$ training examples and $40k$ validation examples. \\ }

-Empirically, we choose the variance $\sigma^2 = 15$ (consistent with \citealp{bhattamishra2023simplicity}); we include results with $\sigma^2 = 4$ in \cref{app:add-nlp-expts}, which yield similar observations.
-Similar to \cref{sec:expts-vision}, we measure sensitivity on the train set; we include results on the validation set in \cref{app:add-nlp-expts} and they yield similar observations. \dfedit{\Cref{app:add-nlp-expts} also contains further results with a GPT-2 architecture, and different choices for the depth of the model.
-We observe similar conclusions with these variations as the results presented in this section.}
+We consider two binary classification datasets, MRPC \citep{dolan-brockett-2005-automatically} and QQP \citep{qqp-data} (see \cref{app:expt-details} for details), which are relatively easy to learn without pretraining \citep{kovaleva-etal-2019-revealing}.
+Empirically, we set $\sigma^2 \!=\!
+15$ (results with $\sigma^2\! = \!4$ in App. \ref{app:add-nlp-expts} yield similar observations as the results in this section).
+Similar to \cref{sec:expts-vision}, we measure sensitivity on the train set (results on the validation set in App. \ref{app:add-nlp-expts} yield similar observations).
+We include results with different depth values for RoBERTa as well as using GPT-2 in App. \ref{app:add-nlp-expts} and they lead to similar conclusions.

 \paragraph{Transformers learn lower sensitivity functions than LSTMs.} As shown in \Cref{fig:nlp-sensitivity}, both RoBERTa models have lower sensitivity than LSTMs on both datasets, regardless of the number of datapoints trained.
 Even at initialization with random weights, LSTMs are more sensitive.
 At the end of training, the sensitivity values on the MRPC dataset are $0.15$, $0.002$ and $0.001$ for the LSTM, the RoBERTa model with softmax activation and the RoBERTa with ReLU activation, respectively.
 On the QQP dataset, LSTM, RoBERTa-softmax and RoBERTa-ReLU have sensitivity values of $0.09$, $0.03$ and $0.02$, respectively.
-Interestingly, RoBERTa with ReLU activation also has lower sensitivity than its softmax counterparts.
+Interestingly, RoBERTa with ReLU activation also has lower sensitivity than its softmax counterpart.
 This may be because softmax attention encourages sparsity because of which the model can be more sensitive to a particular token; see Ex.
-2 in \Cref{fig:vocab} and bottom row of \Cref{fig:synth-joint} for an example where sparsity can lead to higher sensitivity.
+2 in \cref{fig:vocab} and bottom row of \cref{fig:synth-joint} for an example where sparsity can lead to higher sensitivity.